Castelli Romani, Italy: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. Be sure to pick the right kind.
-Many adapters on sale are just plug changers and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C, F and L. Be careful to choose the necessary type.
+The majority of adapters on sale are just plug changers and require your devices to change the voltage themselves.
 If your devices can't do that they could get destroyed.
 This one works in most countries.

 • Power bank for devices